University of Minnesota Appendix

 • Long-term disruption to the University unit affected, with consequential harm to other units

-Using the sort of care and judgement exercised in making important decisions, based on the severity of each of those factors, does the value of the contract outweigh the risk?
+Using the sort of care and judgment exercised in making important decisions, based on the severity of each of those factors, does the benefit of entering the contract outweigh the risk?
+Is there a way to mitigate the risk posed through operational measures or revising contract terms?